 Tax credit incentives for Sustainable Aviation Fuel Pitkin County Issue Address the need to incentivize rural economic development, increase resilience in fuel supply, reduce carbon emissions, and reduce aviation impacts on communities through incentivizing the production and consumption of sustainable aviation fuel (SAF).
 Background According to the Federal Aviation Administration (FAA): "The production of sustainable aviation fuels (SAF) enable rural economic development, support domestic energy security, and may significantly reduce carbon emissions within aviation.
 These fuels will play a critical role, alongside new aviation technologies and more efficient operations, in meeting the industry supported goal of net-zero emissions for the aviation sector by 2050.
-Drop-in SAF can be used in today's aircraft fleet without any changes or modifications to the fuel-handling infrastructure and are produced from a variety of feedstocks including biomass, residues, wastes, and gaseous sources of carbon."

-Colorado has an opportunity to be a leader in SAF production contributing to local economic development and reducing greenhouse gas emissions.
-Currently, Colorado lags behind other states such as Illinois in providing incentives for SAF production and consumption.
-Illinois provides a \$1.50 per gallon tax credit for SAF that achieves a 50 percent lifecycle greenhouse gas (GHG) reduction when compared to petroleum-based jet fuel using either the lifecycle methodology for SAF developed by the International Civil Aviation Organization or the most recent version of Argonne National Laboratory's GREET model.
-This has placed Illinois in a greater competitive position to attract investment in SAF refining and distribution.
-Colorado should consider a similar program, providing a tax credit for either the production of or consumption of SAF.
-Furthermore, this proposal could easily build on HB24-1235 to further incentivize the reduction of aviation impacts on communities.
-SAF is an alternative to leaded aviation fuel, and by reducing fuel delivery impacts, lowering the end-user cost of SAF, and by creating environmentally cleaner production facilities, an impact reduction to communities could be achieved.
-Proposed Solution Support new legislation, or amendments to existing legislation, which would provide tax credit incentives for the production/consumption of SAF designed to be competitive with other states.
-C.C.
+Drop-in SAF can be used in today's aircraft fleet without any changes or modifications to the fuel-handling frastructure and are nd gaseous sources o - uriety of feedstocks i ncluding biomass, re esidues, wastes, Colorado has an opportunity to be a leader in SAF production contributing to local economic development and reducing greenhouse gas emissions.
+Currently, Colorado lags behind other s such as Illinois in providing incentives for SAF production and consumption.
+Illinois provide \$1.50 per gallon tax credit for SAF that achieves a 50 percent lifecycle greenhouse gas (GHG) reduction when compared to petroleum-based jet fuel using either the lifecycle methodology if SAF developed by the International Civil Aviation Organization or the most recent version of Argonne National Laboratory's GREET model.
+This has placed Illinois in a greater competiti position to attract investment in SAF refining and distribution.
+Colorado should consider a sin program, providing a tax credit for either the production of or consumption of SAF.
+Furthermore, this proposal could easily build on HB24-1235 to further incentivize the reducti aviation impacts on communities.
+SAF is an alternative to leaded aviation fuel, and by reducin delivery impacts, lowering the end-user cost of SAF, and by creating environmentally cleaner hind other states nois provides a e gas (GHG) ethodology for nt version of er competitive consider a similar AF. e the reduction of d by reducing fuel Proposed Solution Sı 11 0 on, or amendments to existing legislation n, which would prov to be competitive w C.C.
 Role Further reduce the impacts of aviation on the local community, lower costs to residents/visitors, increase local resiliency, encourage responsible economic development, and further align existing industry with community values.
 Potential Proponents/ Opponents We believe there would be broad based industry support from airlines and fixed based operators.
 It is likely there would be some pushback from fossil fuel based producers.
 We also believe there would be resounding community support.
 Fiscal Impact Minimal impact.
 Would bring down the cost of SAF while economics of scale are achieved in production.
 Would benefit potential sites of production facilities, and potentially lower the cost of SAF to consumers.
-Priority Ranking 2/2
+Priority Ranking 2/2 Risk/ Difficulties 2 C.C.
+Importance 1 CCI Time Commitment 3